 We have Comfort Visit appointments available every business day Monday through Friday.
 However, you may be able to solve the problem without having to come in, so before you schedule a comfort visit, please watch this video:

 Braces Problems: Pain, Poking Wire, Sore Teeth, Broken Bracket

-If you do need to schedule a Comfort Visit, please contact us at 9 a.m. and we’ll get you in that same day.
+If you do need to schedule a Comfort Visit, please call us at 731-668-8922 after we open in the morning, and we'll do our best to get you in for an appointment that same day.
 Please note that our Friday Comfort Visits are for discomfort management only – we will schedule a separate repair appointment for you while you’re here.

 Although there are very few true orthodontic “emergencies,” one of our clinical team members is on call 24/7 just in case.

 Please click on the option below that best describes your emergency:

 Unfortunately, our on-call team member is unable to help with medical emergencies such as traumatic mouth injuries.
 If you have had mouth trauma, please visit an urgent care clinic or hospital emergency room.

 Tooth or gum pain NOT caused by loose or broken orthodontic appliances

 Unfortunately, our on-call team member is unable to help with dental pain that is not caused by loose or broken orthodontic appliances.

 If you’re having severe mouth pain not caused by orthodontic treatment, please contact your dentist or visit an urgent care clinic or hospital emergency room.